mg4gh/MGMapViewer/docs/Features/FurtherFeatures/Geocode/geocode.md

 Once you tap again on the input text field, the keyboard is shown again.

+After switching of the search mode the orange circle with the last searched point stays visible - so you can still use it for orientation and route planning.
+With a long tap on the search quick control you can hide it.

 #### Reverse Search

 Beside the search for with a given term, there is also a reverse search possible.
 Just make a long tap on the previous search result